Move Operation

 Example(s)

-Example of Refactoring “Move Operation” (to be)
+Example of Refactoring Move Operation

 Hints and Pitfalls to Avoid

-It is worth checking (before and after the refactoring) the following:
+It is worth checking the following concerns:

 The effect of the new API design on the compatibility with the original one should be communicated.
 If needed, migration instructions and simple migration tools (such as scripts) may be provided.

 Consider Split Operation if the operation has several responsibilities and only some of them should be moved.
+Rename Operation is related.
+Extract Operation is eligible when an operation should be moved but no suitable target endpoint exists.

-The Design Practice Reference/Repository (DPR) Zimmermann and Stocker [2021] has a stepwise service design activity, which works with Candidate Endpoint Lists and Refined Endpoint Lists.
+The Design Practice Reference/Repository (DPR) [Zimmermann and Stocker 2021] has a stepwise service design activity, which works with Candidate Endpoint Lists and Refined Endpoint Lists.

 References